|Site Map | Bulletin Home | Temple University|

 Individual schools and colleges may require students to declare a major earlier than 60 credits.
 Students should consult the policies and regulations of their own school/college for any additional guidelines regarding declaration of major.

-The University Disciplinary Committee is responsible for administering the Student Code of Conduct.
-Violations of the University's Code of Conduct, including, among other violations, stealing, cheating, disorderly conduct, plagiarism, and possession of illegal drugs, may result in a student's being brought before the University Disciplinary Committee.
+The University Disciplinary Committee, which is located in the Office of Judicial Affairs in the Howard Gittis Student Center, is responsible for administering the Student Code of Conduct.
+Violations of the University's Code of Conduct, including among other things, stealing, cheating, disorderly conduct, plagiarism, and possession of illegal drugs, may result in a student being brought before the University Disciplinary Committee.
 A finding of responsibility may result in a fine, suspension, and/or dismissal.
 A disciplinary hold is placed on the student’s record until sanctions are fulfilled.
+To see the Student Code of Conduct or other information on disciplinary actions, go to the Associate Dean of Students Office's website at www.temple.edu/assistance.
+The Student Code of Conduct may also be viewed at http://policies.temple.edu/getdoc.asp?policy_no=03.70.12.

 A student who meets the major requirements of two departments may declare, and have recorded on his or her transcript, a double major.
 Students who graduate with a double major across two colleges are required to complete all University requirements and the requirements of both majors, but only one set of collegial requirements.
 The student must obtain prior approval from both schools or colleges.
 One department must be declared the primary department for the purpose of registration and college graduation requirements.
 (Students considering a double major across colleges should ask academic advisors in both colleges about college policies related to choosing the primary department).